Farrel481/Farrels-Portfolio/README.md

 - [ ] 2.
 Copy the code
 - [ ] 3.
 Simply paste it to an Index.html file
 - [ ] 4.
 Use domain maker and website maker to complete.
+- [ ] 5.
+You can also use a html reader if you just want to play around, of course.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>